RainManGreg/PSWordle/README.md

 ### Word selection algorithm plugin
 An alternative version of wordle is `.\Start-Wordle-AlgInput.ps`.
 You can pass in a script that chooses the word to guess from a list of possible words with the `-AlgorithmPath` parameter.
 Include the path to the file in `-AlgorithmPath`.

-The script passed in requires a `-PossibleWords` parameter that is an array of words to choose one from and return either a single word to be the guess or the ranked order of guesses.
-It will choose the word at the top of the list if a list is returned.
+The script passed in requires a `-PossibleWords` parameter that is an array of words to choose one from and return a single word to be the guess.

+## Play the game with help

+You can use the `-Help` parameter to get some help from a solver algorithm with the `Start-Wordle-AlgInput.ps1` version. `-AlgorithmPath` is required.
+You will get a list of possible words to choose from.
+Note that it will turn off if you guess a list from outside the list.

+## Judging your game

+You can use the `-Judge` parameter to judge one of your previous games. `-WordToGuess` is required, as is `WordsGuessed`, which is the list of words you guessed in order.
+Note that it will fail if you guessed an invalid word based on your clues at the time of the guess.

 ## Troubleshooting